Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Identifying Representative Generators

-This is the true centroid, however it's highly unlikely to be the time series for a generator in the given cluster.
-So, we then find which generator's time series is \emph{closest} to this centroid based on a given distance function.
-For both graph clustering methods we use the distance function that was used to create the graph.
+However, this true centroid is unlikely to correspond exactly to the time series of phasor values for a generator in the given cluster.
+Instead, the generator whose time series is \emph{closest} to this centroid in the Euclidean distance is chosen.
+This element closest to the true centroid is known as the \emph{medoid} of the cluster.

-The evolutionary clustering algorithm differs from the rest since it clusters based on pre-fault $Y_{bus}$ data rather than post-fault PMU data.
-The idea is that this yields a clustering indicating the generators that \emph{should} swing together rather than the generators that \emph{do} swing together.
-However, when choosing representative generators we are using the post-fault PMU data.
-We are effectively answering the question: ``Given that these $|C_i|$ generators should behave similarly, which one is most representative of the group given the current actual behavior?''
-In this way we can do the clustering step, which may be expensive, ahead of time, and then choose representatives based on the current behavior.